AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-forms-tables.md

 In the sample XML, the data for a row is defined by the `<Row1>` tags, which is the element name for the row in the table.
 Within the `<Row1>` tag, the data for each cell is defined within the tag for its element name, such as `<tableItem1>`, `<tableItem2>`, `<tableItem3>`, and `<type>`.

-To merge this data with the table at runtime, we need to point the Adaptive Form containing the table to the absolute XML location with wcmmode disabled.
-For example, if the Adaptive Form is at *https://`servername`/myForms/bankTransaction.html* and the data XML file is saved at *C:/myTransactions/bankSummary.xml*, you can view the table with data at the following URL:
+To merge this data with the table at runtime, we need to point the adaptive form containing the table to the absolute XML location with wcmmode disabled.
+For example, if the adaptive form is at *https://localhost:4502/myForms/bankTransaction.html* and the data XML file is saved at *C:/myTransactions/bankSummary.xml*, you can view the table with data at the following URL:

-*https://`servername`/myForms/bankTransaction.html?dataRef=file:/// C:/myTransactions/bankSummary.xml&wcmmode=disabled*
+*https://localhost:4502/myForms/bankTransaction.html?dataRef=file:/// C:/myTransactions/bankSummary.xml&wcmmode=disabled*

 ![data-merged-table](assets/data-merged-table.png)

 ## Use XDP components and XSD complex types {#use-xdp-components-and-xsd-complex-types}

-If you created an Adaptive Form based on an XFA form template, the XFA elements are available in the Data Model tab of AEM Content Finder.
-You can drag and drop these XFA elements, including tables, in the Adaptive Form.
+If you created an adaptive form based on an XFA form template, the XFA elements are available in the Data Model tab of AEM Content Finder.
+You can drag and drop these XFA elements, including tables, in the adaptive form.

-The XFA table element is mapped to the Table component and works out-of-the-box in Adaptive Forms.
-All properties and functionalities of XDP table are preserved when moved into Adaptive Form, and you can perform any operation on it just as you do with native Adaptive Form table.
-For example, if a row in an XDP table is marked repeatable, it will be repeated when dropped in Adaptive Forms as well.
+The XFA table element is mapped to the Table component and works out-of-the-box in adaptive forms.
+All properties and functionalities of XDP table are preserved when moved into adaptive form, and you can perform any operation on it just as you do with native adaptive form table.
+For example, if a row in an XDP table is marked repeatable, it will be repeated when dropped in adaptive forms as well.

 In addition, you can drag-drop XDP subform to add a new row in the table.
 However, note that dropping a nested subform does not work.

 >[!NOTE]
 >
->An XDP table without a header row will not be mapped to the Adaptive Form Table component.
-Instead, it will be mapped to the Adaptive Form Panel component with fluid layout.
-Also, when you add a nested table from an XDP to an Adaptive Form, the outer table gets converted to a panel while retaining the inner table.
+>An XDP table without a header row will not be mapped to the adaptive form Table component.
+Instead, it will be mapped to the adaptive form Panel component with fluid layout.
+Also, when you add a nested table from an XDP to an adaptive form, the outer table gets converted to a panel while retaining the inner table.

 In addition, you can drag-drop a group of XSD complex type elements to create a table row.
 A new row gets created just below the row on which you dropped the elements.
 The cells created using the XSD complex type elements maintain a binding reference to the XSD.
 You can also replace a body cell with an XSD complex type element by dropping the element onto the cell.